 Step 3: Discuss the information the reporter focused on (air temperature, wind speed, humidity, etc.).

 Step 1: Tell students they will now have the opportunity to try their hand at being a weather reporter.
 Tell them they will choose one weather condition — hurricanes, tornadoes, winter storms, or droughts — to forecast.

-Step 2: Direct students back to Analyze: Forecast the Weather where they should select one topic/weather condition to analyze, study the maps provided, answer the questions, and generate a script.
+Step 2: Direct students back to Analyze: A Weather Watch Activity where they should select one weather condition to analyze, study the maps provided, answer the questions, and generate a script.

 Step 3: Older students can work in small groups to videotape each other's forecasts.
 With younger students, you may want to involve parent volunteers to help students record their work.